Frequently Asked Questions

-When you donate to Dance 2B Free your money goes toward operational expenses, travel/room & board, and director’s salary.
-It costs about $400 per inmate to certify as a dance teacher, and $5000 per prison to cover teacher training expenses.
+When you donate to Dance To Be Free your money goes toward operational expenses, travel/room & board, and the director's salary.
+It costs about $400 per inmate to certify as a dance teacher, and $6k per out of state prison to cover teacher training expenses.

 All donations are tax deductible!